 Director of Business Operations

-Jessie is the Oilers Ice Center Director of Business Operations & Skating Director.
+Jessie is the Oilers Ice Center Director of Business Operations.
 She is an Adult Triple Gold Medalist in USFS Adult Pairs, Adult Freestyle and Adult Fieldmoves and has also passed her Pre-Bronze Dance test as well as being a standard track Fieldmoves Gold Medalist.
 She was a competitive skater for several years as well as an 8 year competitive gymnast.
 Jessie started coaching in spring of 2005 and enjoys teaching students of all levels and ages.

-Neli‘s grew up as a competitive skater in Bulgaria where she continued competing as an adult in Freestyle, Pairs and Synchronized skating, medaling at Regional and National competitions.
-She is Freestyle and Moves in the Field Gold medalist.
-She is a member of USFS.
+She grew up as a competitive skater in Bulgaria and continued competing as an adult in the US in Freestyle, Pairs and Synchronized skating, medaling at Regional and National competitions.
+She is Freestyle and Moves in the Field Gold medalist and has passed her Bronze Level Dance.
+She loves working with students of all levels and age in both figure skating and hockey.
+She is a current member of PSA and USFS.

 Robert has competed on a Regional and Sectional level in Men’s Freestyle, Ice Dancing, and Pair’s Free Skating.
 Robert was an alternate twice for Nationals in both Pair’s and Men’s Freestyle Skating.
 Robert and his dance partner were Regional and Sectional Dance Champions in Intermediate and Novice Dance.
 Robert is a Double Gold Medalist in Men’s Freestyle, and in Men’s Field Moves.
 Robert is certified by the Professional Skating Association, and a member of the USFSA.